trabetti/envoy-hystrix-dashboard-demo/README.md

 This is a demo for using Hystrix dashboard to monitor traffic in a microservices system.

 # Demo environment setup
-It is a system with one front proxy envoy, connected to four services, each are a "random response server", which returns one of:
+It is a system with one front proxy envoy, connected to four services, each is a "random response server", which returns one of:
 * 200 OK
 * 503 SERVICE UNAVAILABLE
 * 10s delay (should trigger a timeout since timeout is set to 2s in the [config file](https://github.com/trabetti/envoy-hystrix-dashboard-demo/blob/fc2070cf2d193f8c12b3cc769d5d5027e70e0e24/service-envoy.yaml#L29))